christianvedels/OccCANINE/README.md

 ## Updates

 ### 2023-08-13
-- Englinsh mariage certificate data ready for training
+- English marriage certificate data ready for training
+- 004_Danish_BERT.py now runs.
+But the code is a mess

 ### 2023-07-06
 - Added proff of concept XML-RoBERTa model